 You should not do shuttle runs to train, but instead periodically assess your progress by testing yourself.
-To do this, you need to find a 15-metre track, perhaps at a local sports hall or running track and download a recording of the Multi Stage Shuttle Test which is readily available online.
+To do this, you need to find a 15-metre track, perhaps at a local sports hall or running track and download a recording of the Multi-Stage Shuttle Test which is readily available online.
 You should run to your optimum level without reaching exhaustion and will need to reach a minimum of four shuttles at level 5 to pass the fitness test.

 Many training programmes are available online and you should choose one that suits you best.
-We have outlined below just one example guide of how you could start training with a sevenday plan.
-Make sure you always stretch and warm up properly before exercising and cool down afterwards, making sure you are hydrated throughout.
-If you were to follow this schedule for six weeks you should have no difficultly passing the Bleep Test.
+We have outlined below just one example guide of how you could start training with a seven-day plan.
+Make sure you always stretch and warm up properly before exercising and cool down afterwards taking on plenty of fluids throughout.
+If you were to follow this schedule for six weeks, you should have no difficultly passing the Bleep Yest.
 Please note, if you are not a regular exerciser it is always worth seeking medical advice before starting any fitness routine.

-- Monday 20 mins run in a local area or at a track.
+- Monday 20 mins run in a local area or at a track

-- Tuesday exercise session of your choice.
+- Tuesday Exercise session of your choice

-- Wednesday 30 mins run in a local area or at a track.
+- Wednesday 30 mins run in a local area or at a track

-- Thursday rest.
+- Thursday Rest

-- Friday repeat Monday or Wednesday.
+- Friday Repeat Monday or Wednesday

-- Saturday exercise session of your choice.
+- Saturday Exercise session of your choice

-- Sunday rest.
+- Sunday Rest